How to Care for Your Chilean Rose Tarantula

 One of the newest fads in pet ownership is giant fuzzy arachnids.
 These spiders are gaining popularity because they are an exotic novelty.
 They are unique, easy to care for, and really neat to watch.
 Plus, the neighbors won't complain about their barking.
 There are many sizes and breeds in the pet stores to choose from, but if you decide to make one part of your family, do your research.

 Choosing a Tarantula

-Tarantulas eat insects, such as crickets, mealworms, or roaches.
+Tarantulas eat insects such as crickets, mealworms, or roaches.
 Also, pinky mice and other spiders can be occasionally thrown in.
 You can purchase crickets and pinky mice at the pet store.
 Feed your tarantula weekly.
-They stop hunting when they are hungry, so don't overdo it, because you don't want the crickets to start attacking your spider.
+They stop hunting when they aren't hungry, so don't overdo it, because you don't want the crickets to start attacking your spider.
 Most people get ten at a time.
-Remove any uneaten prey after being in the enclosure for 24 hours.
+Remove any uneaten prey after it has been in the enclosure for 24 hours.